thridhath-dev/internal-finance-tracker/README.md

-# ShopEase - Next.js with Clerk Authentication & NeonDB
+# FinanceTracker - Next.js with Clerk Authentication & NeonDB

-A modern e-commerce platform built with Next.js 15, featuring Clerk authentication and automatic user synchronization to NeonDB via webhooks.
+A modern finance tracking application built with Next.js 15, featuring Clerk authentication, automatic user synchronization to NeonDB via webhooks, and a beautiful dashboard for managing your finances.

 ## ✨ Features